guerzon/vaultwarden/charts/vaultwarden/README.md

 ## Persistent storage

+### Building Persistant Storage Through Helm

 Vaultwarden requires persistent storage for its attachments and icons cache.

-To use persistent storage using a claim, set the `data` dictionary.
+To use persistent storage using a claim, set the `storage.data` dictionary.
 Optionally set a different path using the `path` key.
 The following example sets the storage class to an already-installed Rancher's [local path storage](https://github.com/rancher/local-path-provisioner) provisioner.

 ```yaml
 data: